 Here's why: If you have a 10-12 year olds and they don't eat much, you're paying adult prices for children's meals.
 If ages 3-9, it's a GREAT deal.
 The price per day is nothing compared to what you would normally spend for a meal, snack, refillable mug, etc, for a child.
 If you eat mainly snacks and bring sandwiches to the parks, you may not want to get the DDP.
 There are a few different plans, but I'll be honest with you, the 3 TS meals per person per day is a whole lot of food in addition to the snacks they allow.
 Even if you merely eat a small amount at each meal, you're paying top dollar along with tips at each meal for something you could go to a QS and buy a sandwich.

 The dining plan starts on your checkin day.
 You will have all entitlements to use however you want on the day of your arrival through to midnight of the day you checkout.

 We prefer the regular Disney Dining Plan, which allows you 2 snacks, 1 QS, 1 TS per person per day plus a refillable mug.
 The plan is paid in advance with only having to pay tips on the TS meals at the time of dining.
 We like to eat QS for lunches.
 So, ask yourself those questions, because the DDP is not for everyone.
 It saves us money, is convenient and less stress, because we've already paid for the plan in advance.
 It's truly a personal decision.
 Be sure to read the tips and hints at the bottom.

-NEW Disney Dining Plan Details for 2018
+Disney Dining Plan Details

 The DDP has the same benefits as the previous plans, but now Disney has added a special option for guests over 21 years of age.